-Rental rates in London have experienced a yo-yo effect throughout the pandemic.
-They dipped strongly at its height in mid-2020, as everyone fled for the countryside, and then bounced back.
-But how do things stand now?
+Rental rates in London have been up and down over the past few years.
+They dipped strongly at the height of the pandemic in mid-2020, as everyone fled for the countryside, but then they bounced back.
+So how do things stand now?
 Where’s the best place for average rent London residents can find?
 Equally, now that prices are winding back up, where are the most expensive rental prospects to be found?

 Let us take you through the highs and lows of the London rental market.
 Our comprehensive list will show you exactly where the most likely hotspots are for lower rent in London, and where the big hitters are.